14 Health Foods that aren’t Healthy

 1. Gluten-Free Snacks

-Gluten intolerance and Celiac disease have become increasingly common in North America, and the food industry has caught on to the trend producing gluten-free “heatlh foods”.
+Gluten intolerance and Celiac disease have become increasingly common in North America, and the food industry has caught on to the trend of producing gluten-free “health foods”.
 Unfortunately, the term gluten-free has taken off like a marketing buzzword and in doing so has made nutrition claims rather confusing to consumers.
 Although there is validity to eating a gluten-free diet, eating a gluten-free diet that is rich in processed snack foods that is not any healthier.
-Just because items like crackers, bread, noodles and muffins are gluten-free does not necessarily make them a healthy choice!
-If these items are still filled with refined flour (albeit gluten-free), vegetable oils and added sugars the fact that they are gluten-free is completely irrelevant.
+Just because items like crackers, bread, noodles, and muffins are gluten-free does not necessarily make them a healthy choice!
+If these items are still filled with refined flour (albeit gluten-free), vegetable oils and added sugars the fact that they are gluten-free is completely irrelevant, which is exactly why gluten-free snacks top the list of health foods that aren’t healthy.

 Healthier Alternative: Whether you need to avoid gluten or not, stick to simpler 1-ingredient snacks like fruit, vegetables, nuts and seeds as much as possible.